-I hopped the bus at the early hour of 8 a.m. en route to my first south of Lima coastal destination: the beach town of Paracas.The six-hour tour sped down the arid desert coast.
-Rolling dry hills with wind-blown sand and even drier vegetation was all one could see for miles into the distance.
-I had been here before, so I was accustomed to this surprisingly (to me) arid landscape that runs in shocking contrast to the images of Machu Picchu and the cloud-forest type climate and micro climates of many parts of the Andes Mountains.
-On this trip, Cruz del Sur was the bus of choice (one of the most efficient and expensive liner in Peru), for it was perfectly welcome given my desire for smooth sailing.
+The brisk, six-hour tour sped down the arid Peruvian desert coast.
+Rolling dry hills with wind-blown sand and even drier vegetation is all one could see for miles into the distance.
+Visions of sand-people would hardly be a shock in this familiar terrain.
+I had been here before.
+No, not in the movies, but in the flesh.
+So, I was accustomed to this surprisingly (to some) arid landscape that runs in shocking contrast to the images of Machu Picchu and the cloud-forest type climate and micro-climates of many parts of the Andes Mountains.
+On this dry desert trip, Cruz del Sur was the bus of choice (one of the most efficient and expensive liner in Peru) and perfectly welcome given my desire for smooth sailing.

-As we neared the coast after having ventured a bit inland for most of the trip, our driver announced the closeness of our arrival.
+As we neared the coast after having ventured a bit inland for most of the trip, our driver announced our coming arrival.
 My first sight of the Pacific Ocean came and expanded into view as the "Cruz" wrapped around the entrance into the small town of Paracas.
 The white-washed buildings and structures characteristic of many coastal beach towns worldwide were also present in this one too.

 My taxi driver/agent/guide-to-be was a portly fellow by the name of Ramon.
 I liked his manner even before I met him, so I chose him.
 We rode off in his Toyota wagon, white like the rest of them.
 In Peru, the taxis are for the most part either Tico's, a small boxy Yugo-looking machine (of various colors), or Toyota's, the small wagon, usually white.

-In the 1850's, with the high demand for fertilizers in an ever-expanding and industrializing Britain and other parts of Europe, guano was a highly-sought commodity.
-Peru, with its various islands of well-accumulated quantities of guano, was a prime location for extraction, transport, and eventual sale.
+In the 1850s, with the high demand for fertilizers in an ever-expanding and industrializing Britain and other parts of Europe, guano was a highly-sought commodity.
+Peru, with its myriad islands of well-accumulated quantities of guano, was a prime location for extraction, transport, and eventual sale.
 Isla Ballestas, in particular, was an island with thousands of years of guano (in this case dried bird dung) build-up.
-President Castilla and his contemporaries took advantage of this newly-discovered commodity whose sales to European countries helped Peru achieve some form of economic stability in the form of fixed budgets, international debt cancellations, and internal security (i.e. establishment of the Peruvian Navy).
+President Castilla and his contemporaries took advantage of this newly-discovered commodity whose sales to European countries helped Peru achieve some form of economic stability in the shape of fixed budgets, international debt cancellations, and internal security (i.e. establishment of the Peruvian Navy).
 In fact, during the 1850's to the 1860's, guano exports amounted to 60% of Peru's revenue (Mallon, 1984).

 The girls inquired at length about my life in the United States.
 Much of our conversation was relative to popular and contemporary themes such as Hollywood, American pop music, and television shows.
 Like many hosts in touristy countries, these girls seemed to be open to the idea of "getting to know the foreigner."
-For some Peruvians (as in this case), it is a situation that, if "successful," can lead to the betterment of one's life economically and otherwise (through marriage, moving to that country, etc.) In knowing this and being very aware of their young age, I did my best to lead these girls to the knowledge of my girlfriend who waited for me back in Lima; she was, and still is, almost twice their age!
-After finishing my tasty ceviche and enjoying my conversation with the girls, I returned to my hostel for a necessary siesta.
+For some Peruvians (as in this case), it is a situation that, if "successful," can lead to the betterment of one's life, economically and otherwise (through marriage, moving to that country, etc.) In knowing this and being very aware of their young age, I did my best to lead these girls to the knowledge of my girlfriend who eagerly waited for me back in Lima; she was, and still is, almost twice their age!
+After finishing my tasty ceviche and enjoying my conversation with the amiable girls, I returned to my hostel for a necessary siesta.

 When I awoke, I felt well-rested and ready for dinner.
 So I sought-out a restaurant, sat down and ate.
 While waiting for my food, a large family came in and sat down at the table adjacent to where I was sitting.
 After a few moments of my apprehension, I finally said hello.
 Come to find out, that one woman in the group was a Peruvian-American living in the U.S. and visiting her family in Lima.
 We discussed the U.S., Peru, my new girlfriend back in Lima, among other things.
 After having enjoyed our cordial visit, I eventually returned to my hostel room to read and prepare for the following day's adventures.